selmeckilab/2024_BFPGFP_NMICROBIOL/README.md

-## Single-cell detection of copy number changes reveals dynamic mechanisms of adaptation to antifungals *in vitro* and *in vivo*
+## Single-cell detection of copy number changes reveals dynamic mechanisms of adaptation to antifungals in Candida albicans

 <br>